AlbertoGudinoOchoa/Forecasting/README.md

 Holt-Winters with LCC-SHR achieved the best global NRMSE, followed closely by AutoARIMAX with Bottom-Up reconciliation and TBATS with LCC-SHR.
 Several reconciled models improved over the SeasonalNaive benchmark, showing the value of hierarchical reconciliation for this dataset.

-The gains were model-dependent.
-Statistical models benefited more consistently, while machine learning and deep learning models required careful pairing between the base model and the reconciliation method.
+However, reconciliation did not improve all models equally.
+Some methods were more effective for statistical models, while several machine learning and deep learning models showed model-dependent gains.
+This highlights the importance of evaluating both the base model and the reconciliation method jointly.

 ## My Publications and Research Work